iainctduncan/papers/source/background.rst

 textual DSLs or visual patching platforms is in both cases flexibility, especially with regard to implementing complex algorithms.
-With a general purpose language, the programmer has far more in the way of programming contructs and techniques available to them.
+With a general purpose language, the programmer has far more in the way of programming constructs and techniques available to them.
 Implementing complex algorithms is no more difficult than it is in any programming language.
 Looping, recursion, nested function calls, and complex design patterns are all practical, and the programmer has a wealth of resources